- 1. Name of the medicinal product

 Converting from Vitamin K Antagonists (VKA) to XareltoWhen converting patients from VKAs to Xarelto, International Normalized Ratio (INR) values will be falsely elevated after the intake of Xarelto.
 The INR is not valid to measure the anticoagulant activity of Xarelto, and therefore should not be used (see section 4.5).

-Converting from parenteral anticoagulants to XareltoFor patients currently receiving a parenteral anticoagulant, Xarelto should be started 0 to 2 hours before the time of the next scheduled administration of the parenteral medicinal product (e.g. low molecular weight heparins) or at the time of discontinuation of a continuously administered parenteral medicinal product (e.g. intravenous unfractionated heparin).
+Converting from parenteral anticoagulants to XareltoFor patients currently receiving a parenteral anticoagulant, discontinue the parenteral anticoagulant and start Xarelto 0 to 2 hours before the time that the next scheduled administration of the parenteral medicinal product (e.g. low molecular weight heparins) would be due or at the time of discontinuation of a continuously administered parenteral medicinal product (e.g. intravenous unfractionated heparin).

 Converting from Xarelto to parenteral anticoagulantsGive the first dose of parenteral anticoagulant at the time the next Xarelto dose would be taken.